top of page

 Mark 5:8-13

-The important part of this passage is that the demons wanted to remain on earth in order to continue their evil ways.
+The importance of this passage is that the demons wanted to remain on earth in order to continue their evil ways.
 Jesus responded by commanding the demons to go into the swine, which were then subsequently killed (this was intentional).

-The key significance of this passage compared to other demonic possessions is that since the demons refused to change their evil ways and wanted to continue to do harm, they were subsequently executed because of their unrepentant behavior.
+The key significance of this passage compared to the other demonic possession examples is that since the demons refused to change their evil ways (and wanted to continue to do harm), they were subsequently executed because of their unrepentant behavior.

 Repeat Offenders

-The above may be interpreted in that capital punishment should be enforced upon repeat offenders.
-Repeat offenders are those who are unrepentant for their crimes as were the demons that refused to change their ways and wanted to continue behaving in similar manner.
+The above example may indicate that capital punishment should be enforced upon repeat offenders.
+Repeat offenders are those who are unrepentant for their crimes, similar to the demons that refused to change their ways that wanted to continue in similar manner.

-The above passage provides us the means of discerning between the two with the key point being the refusal to change one’s ways as the deciding factor.
-A repeat offender is one who indicates a refusal to change their ways and is deserving of capital punishment.
+The above passage provides the means of discerning between the two with the key point being the refusal to change one’s ways as the deciding factor.
+A repeat offender is one who indicates a refusal to change one's ways and is deserving of capital punishment.

 Innocent Criminals

-Further examination of the passage shows an interesting point that may not be obvious to the casual observer.
+Further examination shows an interesting point that may not be obvious to the casual observer.
 What was the significance of Jesus casting the demons into the herd of pigs instead of just exorcising them?

 A possible reason for this is that the swine in this passage represents a sense of innocence since animals are considered to be without sin.
-The importance of this is that it provides the precedence that even “innocent” criminals should be executed for repeated crimes.
+The significance of this is that it provides the basis that even “innocent” criminals should be executed for repeated crimes.

 Innocent criminals are those who may not be entirely in control of themselves when they commit an act of crime (e.g., mentally retarded or insane).